 These are also incredibly important as they are used to transfer the working fluids between the pipes.
 At the same time, the blowers are used to move the heat inside the environment.
 In this process, convection heat transfer takes place majorly.

 Often when your heat furnace is not working, there is a problem with one of the above-mentioned components.
-And these are also the first three components that furnace services Long Beach also check.
+And these are also the first three components that furnace services ronkonkoma also check.
 If they are working fine, then they move on to the internal parts of the heat furnace.